bparanj/crystal/iac/experiments/keys-vault.md

+## How to Create AWS Access Keys Using HashiCorp Vault

+Move to next folder.

 Yes, it is possible to create AWS access keys using HashiCorp Vault.
 Vault is a tool for secrets management, offering secure access to tokens, passwords, certificates, API keys, and other secrets in modern computing.
 One of Vault's capabilities is to dynamically generate AWS access keys on demand.
 This feature is part of Vault's AWS Secrets Engine, which can be configured to create IAM users and generate temporary credentials based on IAM policies, improving security by limiting the lifespan of AWS credentials and reducing the risk associated with long-lived credentials.

 ### Steps to Create AWS Access Keys Using Vault